According to research by the Royal Veterinary College, Staffordshire Bull Terriers are not more aggressive than non-Staffordshire Bull Terriers.

 These dogs become territorial-aggressive in minutes when other breeds trespass into their territory.

-Now your friend’s harmless Chihuahua may have come for a casual visit, the staffy may view it as a threat.
+Now your friend’s harmless Chihuahua may have come for a casual visit, the Staffy may view it as a threat.
 You could imagine all hell breaking loose when this happens.

 2. Dominance